raccoongang/openprocurement.auctions.dgf/docs/source/overview.rst

 * No need to specify enquiries period (there is no *active.enquiries* status), since it overlaps with *active.tendering* period.
 * `tenderPeriod` must be at least 7 calendar days.
+* Organizer can provide custom *enquiryPeriod.endDate*.
+* From *enquiryPeriod.endDate* till *tenderPeriod.endDate* should be not less than `X` days.
+Now `X = 5`.
+* Lot editing for organizer is allowed only before *enquiryPeriod.endDate*.
+After this date 403 error will be returned.
 * Procedure can be switched from *draft* status to *active.tendering*.
 * During *active.tendering* period participants can ask questions, submit proposals, and upload documents.
 * The only date Organizer has to provide is *Tender.auctionPeriod.startDate*, the rest will be calculated automatically.